Idrinth/skyrim-voiced-follower-modlist/README.md

 # Skyrim Voiced Follower Modlist

-A list of all voiced followers in skyrim, including the ID and file-name required to do patchless interactions
+A list of all voiced followers in Skyrim, including the ID and file-name required to do patchless interactions

 ## Conditions for inclusion